googlearchive/sencha-video-player-app/docs/output/guides/getting_started/README.md

 This tutorial assumes you have the Chrome Platform Apps already enabled and ready to use.

+To read more on getting started we recommend you to visit [Google Chrome Apps developer site](http://developer.chrome.com/trunk/apps/about_apps.html)

-### 1.3.
+### 1.2.
 Ext JS 4 SDK

 Download [Ext JS 4 SDK][sdk-download].
 Unzip the package to a new directory called "sdk" within your application root directory.

 ## 2. Application Structure